awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 $ ssh-keygen -ef path_to_private_key -m PEM | openssl rsa -RSAPublicKey_in -outform DER | openssl md5 -c
 ```

-## Adding or replacing a key pair for your instance<a name="replacing-key-pair"></a>
+## Add or replace a key pair for your instance<a name="replacing-key-pair"></a>

 You can change the key pair that is used to access the default system account of your instance\.
 For example, if a user in your organization requires access to the system user account using a separate key pair, you can add that key pair to your instance\.
 Or, if someone has a copy of the `.pem` file and you want to prevent them from connecting to your instance \(for example, if they've left your organization\), you can replace the key pair with a new one\.

 To add or replace a key pair, you must be able to connect to your instance\.
 If you've lost your existing private key or you launched your instance without a key pair, you won't be able connect to your instance and therefore won't be able to add or replace a key pair\.
 If you've lost your existing private key, you might be able to retrieve it\.
-For more information, see [Connecting to your Linux instance if you lose your private key](replacing-lost-key-pair.md)\.
+For more information, see [Connect to your Linux instance if you lose your private key](replacing-lost-key-pair.md)\.
 If you launched your instance without a key pair, you won't be able to connect to the instance unless you chose an AMI that is configured to allow users another way to log in\.

 **Note**
 These procedures are for modifying the key pair for the default user account, such as `ec2-user`\.
 For more information about adding user accounts to your instance, see [Manage user accounts on your Amazon Linux instance](managing-users.md)\.